 Moses initially did as he was told.
 He stepped before the people and said: Hear now, you rebels: shall we bring water for you out of this rock?

-Then, instead of speaking to the rock, as instructed, Moses, it is said, beats twice with the staff at the rock.
+Then, instead of speaking to the rock, as instructed, Moses, it is said, hit it twice with his staff.
 There was a lot of water coming out and the community could drink and their cattle.

-But the Eternal said to Moses and Aaron, “Because you have not believed Me, to treat Me as the saint in the sight of the children of Israel, therefore you shall not bring this assembly into the land which I have given them“
+But the Eternal said to Moses and Aaron, “Because you have not believed Me, to treat Me as the saint before the eyes of the children of Israel, therefore you shall not bring this assembly into the land which I have given them“

-The water had flowed out of the rock before the eyes of the congregation, in such a quantity that all, and also the cattle, could drink enough.
-But what was the omission of Moses, after all that, not to have sanctify God before the eyes of the Israelites as the saint?
+The water had flowed out of the rock in front of the eyes of the congregation, in such a quantity that all, and also the cattle, could drink enough.
+But in what, after all, consisted Moses’ failure not to have treated God as the saint before the eyes of the children of Israel?

-But this interpretation doesn‘t realy grasps content and background of the encounter between God and Moses, it would be an assumption that disregards the essential and articulated difference between the instruction of God and the behavior of Moses: Moses should speak to the rock - instead he had hit the rock with the staff twice.
+But this interpretation would not really consider content and background of the encounter between God and Moses; it would be an assumption that disregards the essential and articulated difference between the instruction of God and the behaviour of Moses: Moses was supposed to speak to the rock - instead he had hit it twice with his staff.

-It was not the first time the people had complained about a lack of water and Moses, at God's command, had poured water from a rock.
-Once before, at the beginning of the desert migration, it had already happened.
+It was not the first time the people had complained about a lack of water and Moses, at God's command, had let flow water from a rock.
+It had already happened once before, at the beginning of the wandering.
 At that time, God had specifically instructed Moses to hit the rock with his staff.
 2 Moses 17, 5

-Now he instructs him to take the staff, but then to speak to the rock, to let the water flow.
+Now he instructs him to take the staff along, but then to speak to the rock, to let the water flow.
 It should, so it seems, be made clear to all eyes that now not the staff, but the word opens the rock.

-The commentator Rashi emphasizes: Because God had not commanded to strike the rock, but 'you shall speak to the rock ....' if Moses and Aharon had not passed away here, they would have entered the land.
+The commentator Rashi emphasizes: Because God had not commanded to strike the rock, but 'you shall speak to the rock ....' if Moses and Aharon had not failed here , they would have entered the land.

-This is the reason, that is mentioned, why Moses was only allowed to see the Promised Land, but not to enter it.
+This is the reason given as to why Moses was only allowed to see the Promised Land, but not to enter it.

-He had not, as commanded, spoken to the rock to let water flow, but used the staff, an instrument.
-And did not let the word become presence.
+He had not, as commanded, spoken to the rock to let water flow, but used the staff as a tool.
+He did not let the Word become presence.